Democracy in China: Citizen surveys

-A report of two Stanford University professors, Jennifer Pan and Yiqing Xu, done between 2018 and 2019 showed that a majority of Chinese people believed that the government had no right to interfere in how many children people had, and that the government should allow public expression of negative views of government policies.
-The poll also showed that Chinese people with higher income or Chinese students studying in the US being more politically and economically liberal.

-A 2020 Harvard University study conducted yearly since 2003 found that Chinese citizens' trust in their government has increased each year, "virtually across the board."
-The same year, a survey by Stanford University and the Hoover Institution found that support for the CCP is between 50 and 70 percent, and that support for the government is typically overstated by almost 30 percent in citizen surveys.
-The same survey found that Han Chinese are more supportive of the CCP than are ethnic minorities and that minorities tend to conceal their views of the CCP.

 The Democracy Perception Index, a survey conducted by the Dalia Research Group and the Alliance of Democracies, analyzes the "democratic deficit" (which it defines as the gap between people's expectations of democracy and how they rate democracy in their country).
 As of 2020, China is one of the countries with the smallest democratic deficits.
 In 2022, a poll by the Alliance of Democracies Foundation found that 91% of Chinese say democracy is important to them, with an 81% saying that China is a democracy.
 According to Chinese economist David Daokui Li, the general trend is that age cohorts born in the 1970s and later take a more critical view of United States-style democracy than other age cohorts.

 Democracy dimensions

 The general Chinese public has virtually no say on how the top leaders of the country are elected, which violates the right to be a candidate as a democratic dimension for the conduct free and fair elections.

 The PRC is considered internationally to be amongst the least democratic countries in the world.
 It has consistently been ranked amongst the lowest as an "authoritarian regime" by the Economist Intelligence Unit's Democracy Index, ranking at 156th out of 167 countries in 2022.
 According to 2023 V-Dem Democracy indices China is the third least electoral democratic country in the world and ranked second least electoral democratic country in Asia according to V-Dem Democracy indices in 2023.
 Hong Kong was ranked 14th least electoral democracy in Asia according to V-Dem Democracy indices in 2023.
 According to Civicus, China's civic space is rated as "closed."